orfeio/orfeio/git.md

 | `git commit -m "Commit Message"` | Commit the changes to staged files, adding your own "Commit Message" |
 | `git push`                       | Send committed changes to a remote.                                  |
 | `git pull`                       | Receive committed changes from a remote.                             |

+### Typical Scenarios

+#### Local HPC

+You've identified a bug, have fixed it on your local device, and need to apply it to code that will run on the HPC environment.

+1. Open the Terminal app on your local device and change to your project folder or directory.
+2. Check the status of Git.
+3. Stage the modified file(s).
+4. Commit the change(s).
+5. Push the change to the remote.
+6. Open a Terminal within the HPC environment to your project folder or directory.
+7. Pull the change from the remote.

+#### GitHub Edit

+You've identified a documentation error, have corrected it on GitHub, and need to apply it all repository locations.

+1. Open the Terminal app on your local device and change to your project folder or directory.
+2. Pull the change from the remote.
+3. Open a Terminal within the HPC environment to your project folder or directory.
+4. Pull the change from the remote.

+#### HPC Edit

+You've identified a bug, have fixed it on the HPC environment, and want that code on your local device as well.

+1. Open a Terminal within the HPC environment to your project folder or directory.
+2. Check the status of Git.
+3. Stage the modified file(s).
+4. Commit the change(s).
+5. Push the change to the remote.
+6. Open the Terminal app on your local device and change to your project folder or directory.
+7. Pull the change from the remote.